CIT2202/intro-to-sql/README.md

 A database named cit2202 should appear on the left-hand side.
 * Select this database.
 At the moment it will tell you 'No tables found'

-Now go onto *Creating some Tables* below.
+Now go onto *Creating some tables* below.

 ## If you are using selene
 In a browser go to https://selene.hud.ac.uk/phpmyadmin/ .